Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 [KEEP-367](./context-parameters.md) introduces a context parameters feature to Kotlin.

 There are multiple ways on how you can look at context parameters.
-One of them is that context parameters are a "better" way to declare global variables.
+One of them is that context parameters are a _better way_ to declare global variables.
 It's common knowledge that we should prefer function parameters over global variables – it makes our programs easier to test and parallelize.
 But still, programmers tend to use global variables because passing parameters manually might be too tedious